Parent and Carer Information

 We would appreciate it, if a far as possible, appointments are made for outside of school times.

-registration is also at 1pm for the afternoon session.
+Registration is also at 1.15pm for the afternoon session.

 We expect all children, from the day they start school, to develop good attitudes to homework.
 The expectations will vary from year group to year group - but whatever the age of the child, we do expect children to read at least 4 times each week at home.
 Reading with, and to, children is the greatest gift parents can give their child in relation to long term academic success!